usi3/emacs.ahk/README.md

 Feel free to improve and commit.
 I have used and maintained this script since Sep 21, 2007.

-lynnux:slightly modified for my habit.
-Don't know why C-c copying not working correct when C-x C-c is enabled.
+lynnux:slightly modified for my habit, add M-b, M-f, M-h, M-d

 ## Supported keybindings
 <table>